RuifMaxx/acweb/_pages/about.md

 **Sonnet:** A Control-Theoretic Approach for Resource Allocation in Cluster Management

+2023, IEEE Transactions on Network and Service Management (Under Review)

 **Ruifeng Ma,** Yufeng Zhan, Chuge Wu, Zehua Guo and Yuanqing Xia

 - Existing methods cannot describe the internal mathematical expression between resources and performance, resulting in the inability to accurately give the amount of resource allocation under dynamic load conditions.